Domestic Worker Rights

 - any other terms and conditions as agreed upon by the domestic worker and the employer (provided that no provisions in the written agreement may waive a domestic worker’s rights under federal, state, or local law)

-- An uninterrupted rest period of not less than 10 minutes for each four consecutive hours worked
+- An uninterrupted rest period of not less than 10 minutes for every four consecutive hours worked

 - An uninterrupted 30-minute meal break after more than five consecutive hours worked.

 - Two-week notification period before termination and a four-week notification period before termination for live-in domestic workers.

 Seattle’s domestic worker protection law provides minimum wage, days of rest, civil rights protections, and meal break rights to nannies, senior caregivers, and other employees who work in a private home.
 The law includes full-time, part-time, and temporary household employees.
 Household employers must also follow document retention rules.